 If you’re looking for more ideas for things to do around the world, be sure to subscribe to our free travel newsletter.
-We’ll send you regular updates on the best places to visit, as well as travel tips and tricks to make your next trip even more enjoyable.
+We’ll send you regular updates on the best places to visit and travel tips and tricks to make your next trip more enjoyable.

 What are the best things to do in Bozeman?

-There is no definitive answer, but some popular activities include hiking, fishing, camping, Montana Grizzly Encounter, the Museum of the Rockies, and exploring the many historical and cultural sites in the area.
+Some popular activities in Bozeman include hiking, fishing, camping, Montana Grizzly Encounter, the Museum of the Rockies, and exploring the many historical and cultural sites in the area.

-What is the best time of year to visit Bozeman, MT?
+What is the best time of year to visit Bozeman?

 Many people find that late spring through early fall is the best time to visit Bozeman, as the weather is usually mild and there are many outdoor activities to enjoy.

-What should I pack for a trip to Bozeman, MT?
+What should I pack for a trip to Bozeman?

 This depends on what activities you plan on doing while you are here.
 However, we recommend bringing layers of clothing that can be easily removed or added as needed, comfortable walking shoes, sunscreen, and a hat.